Bilayer graphene quantum dots as a quantum simulator of Haldane topological quantum matter

 To explore the behavior of the BLBQ Hamiltonian, we computed the low-energy spectrum of a spin-1 chain with $L = 100$ using matrix product state–based density matrix renormalization group (MPS-DMRG) approach~\cite{schollwock_annals_of_physics_2011,schollwock_rev_mod_phys_2005,white_prl_1992}.
-The top panel of Fig.~\ref{fig:BLBQ_plots} shows the low-energy spectrum as a function of the biquadratic interaction parameter $\beta$ in the range $-1/2 \leq \beta \leq 0$.
+Figure~\ref{fig:BLBQ_plots}(a) shows the low-energy spectrum as a function of the biquadratic interaction parameter $\beta$ in the range $-1/2 \leq \beta \leq 0$.
 In the entire Haldane phase ($-1 < \beta < 1$) and in the thermodynamic limit, the ground state is fourfold degenerate, consisting of a singlet and a triplet manifold separated from the lowest quintuplet by a finite topological gap.
 This degeneracy arises from two fractionalized spin-$\tfrac{1}{2}$ quasiparticles localized at the chain ends.
 In a finite chain, the singlet–triplet gap is nonzero but decreases exponentially with system size, reflecting the exponentially small coupling between the edge spins.
-In contrast, the topological gap to the quintuplet remains finite in the thermodynamic limit and reaches its maximum for $\beta > 0$.
+In contrast, the topological gap to the quintuplet remains finite in the thermodynamic limit~\cite{haldane_physlett_1983,affleck_prl_1987}.

-The lower panel of Fig.~\ref{fig:BLBQ_plots} displays the spin-spin correlation function $g(n) = (-1)^n \left\langle S_1^z S_n^z \right\rangle$ for the first half of the chain.
+Figure~\ref{fig:BLBQ_plots}(b) displays the spin-spin correlation function $g(n) = (-1)^n \left\langle S_1^z S_n^z \right\rangle$ for the first half of the chain.
 As $\beta$ becomes more negative, the decay of $g(n)$ slows, indicating an increase in the correlation length $\xi$.
 This length scale is extracted by fitting the envelope of the data to an exponential form, $g(n) \propto \exp(-n/\xi)$.
 The inset shows the fitted values of $\xi$ as a function of $\beta$.
 The correlation length $\xi$ controls both the spatial extent of the edge quasiparticles and the range over which they can interact.
 When $L \gg \xi$, the system is effectively in the thermodynamic limit and the singlet–triplet splitting becomes negligible.
 However, for $\beta \approx -0.5$, $\xi$ becomes comparable to $L = 100$, making finite-size effects visible in the spectrum and enhancing the singlet–triplet splitting.
-As $\beta \to -1$, the system approaches a quantum critical point characterized by a vanishing energy gap and a diverging correlation length.
+As $\beta \to -1$, the system approaches a quantum critical point characterized by a vanishing triplet-quintuplet gap and a diverging correlation length~\cite{RakovBLBQHaldanePRB2022}.
 In this regime, DMRG convergence becomes increasingly challenging due to enhanced entanglement and critical fluctuations.